vincenzobaz/imhof/README.md

 and many more smaller aspects of working on an object oriented project.

-An exhaustive [javadoc] is available.
+An exhaustive [javadoc](javadoc/index.html) is available in French as it was the language used to teach the course.